omajid/omajid.github.io/content/posts/2020-06-10-magic-of-file.md

 ## magic

-The `magic` database (often at `/usr/share/magic`) is a plain text file.
+The `magic` database is a plain text file.
+It is often located at `/usr/share/magic`.
 You can view it in your favourite editor.

-`/usr/share/magic` contains a really series of "(Test, Output)" pairs.
-A "Test" describes something to look for.
-If the test matches, the "Output" is printed.
+`/usr/share/magic` contains a series of test-and-output lines.
+A test describes something to look for.
+If the test matches, the output is printed.

 Here's what a line might look like: